 For those who live in countries other than the USA and Canada, cinnarizine is another over-the-counter medication used to prevent motion sickness.
 It should be taken 2 hours before departure and every 8 hours as needed.
 Reputedly quite effective, cinnarizine causes less drowsiness than other medications in its category.

 Use caution when taking any medication.
 Ask your physician or pharmacist what option is best for you.

-Ways to prevent yourself from becoming seasick before departure include:
+Ways to avoid getting seasick before departure include: